 This doesn’t mean that you can’t answer a pressing email, but be selective about the communication you make.
 You can also limit your screen time by enacting controls on your cell phone that do not allow access to certain applications during specific hours.
 Even if you set aside an hour a day to exercise, eat, meditate, and so on, these boundaries can make a huge difference in keeping your mind and body healthy so you’re able to keep on top of your real estate game.

 You can also take advantage of the features of your customer relationship manager (CRM) to automate communication or complete other tasks while you are taking time off.
 This way you can still maintain contact, but without sitting in front of your computer all day.
-Freshworks CRM is a great tool to automatically reply to inquiries, qualify leads, and integrate your social media.
+Freshsales is a great tool to automatically reply to inquiries, qualify leads, and integrate your social media.

 6. Lack of Marketing & Identifiable Brand